 6. Breathe deeply and relax the muscles

 Deep breathing techniques are an effective way to calm anxiety and soothe the body’s stress response.
-Slowly inhaling and exhaling has physical and psychological benefits, especially when done on a daily basis.
+Slowly inhaling and exhaling has physical and psychological benefits, especially if a person does this on a daily basis.

 Anyone can practice deep breathing, whether in the car, at work, or in the grocery store.
-Plenty of smartphone apps offer guided deep breathing activities, and many are free to download.
+Many smartphone apps offer guided deep breathing activities, and many are free to download.

 Progressive muscle relaxation is another helpful tool for those experiencing depression and anxiety.
 It involves tensing and relaxing the muscles in the body to reduce stress.
 Again, many smartphone apps offer guided progressive muscle relaxation exercises.

 Read our reviews on meditation apps that can help with depression and anxiety.